-Modem over IP (MoIP or V.MoIP) provides developers a range of solutions to connect analog modems to digital networks.
+Modem over IP (MoIP or V.MoIP) provides a solution to connect analog modems to digital networks.
 Modem over IP enables legacy dial up modems to communicate over mobile, radio, satellite (Iridium, etc) and other IP networks.
 Contact us for additional information to discuss your Modem over IP and MoIP application needs.

 - Eliminate phone lines and expenses

 - Supports ITU V.150.1

 ITU V.150.1 identifies different modes for transmitting modem over IP networks.

 - Modem Relay – the audio signal from the local modem is demodulated at the near end Analog Modem Adapter (AMA) and transmitted over the network and re-modulated at the far end AMA for transmission to the local modem.
 The AMA devices maintain state for the call session.
 Modem relay mode may be used for more reliable communications over networks where transmission delays and packet loss may degrade modem communications.

 - Voiceband (VBD) – audio is encoded by a speech codec such as G.711 and transmitted as data packets over the network.
 VBD mode may be used over reliable networks with predictable throughput and negligible packet loss.

 VOCAL’s SIP Software Modem technology provides dial up networking services by combining a soft-modem and VoIP channel module to implement an analog modem using SIP and RTP.
 This is a combination of SIP, VBD Mode, and a Soft Modem.
 The VOCAL SIP Analog Modem Server (SAMS) is an implementation of this, that can run in a data center, and replace modem banks and E1/T1/ISDN lines with pure software.